Binary Tree Basic and Common Types

 7 8

-Above is a simple binary tree, and there are a few terminologies you should be familiar with:
+The above is a simple binary tree, and there are a few terms you should be familiar with:

-Nodes directly connected below a node are called child nodes, and those directly connected above are called parent nodes.
-For instance, the parent node of node
+Nodes directly connected below a given node are called child nodes, and those directly connected above are called parent nodes.
+For example, the parent node of

 3